cyberplanet1870/xcaa/mesh_guide.md

 # Mesh Guide

+Written by litterbug1971

+---

 We use meshes for field logos.
 Meshes are also often used throughout stadiums, although decals can be used as well.
 This is a tutorial on how I make mesh logos, using Tulane as an example.
 Everyone does things a little differently, and you will find something that works for you, but this is my method.
 A few notes important notes before we begin:
 - Set CanCollide to false for field meshes
-- Make meshes be 0.2 studs thick
+- Make meshes be 0.1 studs thick
 - Separate mesh layers by 0.002 studs (if using a layered approach)
 - Use RGB color (204, 215, 194) for white field logos as this will match the field lines
 - If you need to add outlines to logos or text, square off the corners